Sex work, while encompassing many different facets, is simply what the term describes: you sell sex.

 Criminalizing the purchase of sexual services but not the seller is meant to protect the sex workers.
 But as you can imagine, laws preventing customers from buying your product can drastically cut into your income.

-Is sex work exploiting or empowering women?
+Is sex work exploiting or empowering minorities?

 Whether or sex work is exploitation or empowering is a complicated question with nuanced answers.
 It can be one or the other and often it is both.
-It depends a lot on the circumstance, the work, and how the woman feels about it.
+It depends a lot on the circumstance, the work, and how the worker feels about it.

 It’s not necessarily possible to tell from the sex work itself which sex workers are there by choice and which are not.
 Regardless, it’s important to treat them respect just as you would a worker in any other industry.